typedb/typedb/docs/pages/docs/01-cloud-deployment/aws-deployment.md

 ### Using gRPC

-The most common access pattern is to use a gRPC client to connect to a Grakn cluster.
+The most common access pattern is to use the Grakn gRPC client to connect to a Grakn cluster.
 The connection happens via TCP port 48555 and the `gRPCLocation` stack parameter defines the range of IP addresses that can schedule gRPC requests.

-### Logging into a node
+### Logging in into a node
 To log in into one of the cluster nodes, simply use the ssh command:

 `ssh -i <private key file> ubuntu@<grakn instance DNS name or IP address>`